nate-trojian/BoostISO/README.md

 There are two java files :
     -   Neo4jLoader.java
-            * This file loads the above datasets into the neo4j database.
+          Markup : *  This file loads the above datasets into the neo4j database.
 You can run the program by first compiling it using the following command : javac Neo4jLoader.java

             * Run this file with the desired path to a new Neo4j database: command : java Neo4jLoader path